top of page

 Confidentiality: The information that you give in the study will be handled confidentially.
 I will store all files and materials related to your interview in an encrypted folder on the encrypted servers of the University of Virginia.
 For the duration of the study, only I will have access to materials related to your participation in this study.
 To ensure confidentiality, your information will be assigned a code number (this is done to avoid having to use your legal name and/or other identifying information).
 The list connecting your name to this code will be kept separate from your interview materials in a locked file.

-Right to withdraw from the study: You do not have to volunteer for this study, and there is no penalty if you refuse.
+Voluntary participation: Your participation in the study is completely voluntary.
+You do not have to volunteer for this study, and there is no penalty if you refuse.
 If you start the study and decide that you do not want to finish, just let me know.
-At that point, the interview will end, and I will delete the partial audio recording.
-Whether or not you participate or withdraw will not affect your current or future relationship with the Department of Sociology at the University of Virginia, or with the university itself.
+If you agreed to have any part of your interview recorded, that recording will be deleted immediately and completely.
+Whether or not you participate or withdraw will not have any effect on any aspect of your life.

 How to withdraw from the study: If you would like to pause your participation in the study, or if you would like to withdraw from the study, you can let me know at any time.
 It is perfectly fine for you to pause or withdraw during your interview.
 I will delete the partially recorded audio file and answer any follow-up questions you may have.
 You may also wish to pause or withdraw from the study before or after we meet for your interview.
 In this case, just let me know by phone or email.
-In this case, I am happy to answer any follow up questions you may have by phone or email.

 Payment: You will receive no payment for participating in the study.